Mercure.rocksSponsored by Les-Tilleuls.coop

 dunglas/mercure

 The Docker image is based on the Caddy Server Docker image.
-See the configuration section and the documentation of the Docker image for Caddy to learn how to configure it to fit your needs.
+See the configuration section and the documentation for the Caddy Docker image to learn how to configure it to fit your needs.

 Kubernetes